Women in the Church

 (Draft paper) Megan Walker October 1991

-given to the Catholic Theological Society of South Africa
+Catholic Theological Society of South Africa

-Published on our website with the necessary permissions
+Published on our website with

 The original title of this paper, which Sue Rakoczy was supposed to give was Womens role in the church of the future.
 I dont know what she was planning to talk on but I feel that I must broaden the title out and hence I intend speaking on how we interpret the past as well as how we envisage the future.
 There are three reasons for this.

 Firstly, I dont have the necessary practical and strategic experience and/or knowledge to be able to suggest how women can, should or will be able to fulfill meaningful roles in the foreseeable future at the level of structural ministerial recognition, nor at what the best ways to achieve this are.
 My experience of practical feminist lobbying in the Catholic Church is minimal!

 Secondly, Im actually not terribly optimistic about the future.
 While I have a deep-seated belief that ultimately things must change, because I have a deep belief that ultimately right will prevail, the future in this regard is an unknown and dependent on so many things.
 Moreover, what do we mean when we talk about things changing?
 Change means so many things - and certainly more than having women dressed in clerical collars perfectly imitating Father.